Dana Rohrabacher Continues His Work For Putin In Retirement

-Category: World Politics Hits: 4Sometimes you just gotta wonder how how deep the Putin love goes in the GOP.
+Category: World Politics Hits: 14Sometimes you just gotta wonder how how deep the Putin love goes in the GOP.
 And here’s why I conjure up that... #SeditionHunters - Thursday’s arrest of Alan Hostetter highlighted extremism in Orange County, CA, but even he is junior-league.
 We knew OC would send their finest, and here he is, the highest-profile #SeditionVIP yet: former U.S. Congressman Dana Rohrabacher (R-CA 42).
 1/ pic.twitter.com/yJDdR5aR4T — capitolhunters (@capitolhunters) June 12, 2021 Could he be disloyal? @anneapplebaum: he's “the living, breathing embodiment of the moral corruption that has seeped into a part of the Republican Party foreign policy establishment..[that] stopped caring about U.S. leadership of the democratic world" 4/https://t.co/PGepb1hLoy — capitolhunters (@capitolhunters) June 12, 2021

 Read more https://crooksandliars.com/2021/06/dana-rohrabacher-january-6